pulpbill/Kubernetes/README.md

 -Remember to always specify your namespace for most of kubectl commands execution.

--Though I use yaml in the examples, kubectl also takes jsons.
+-Though I use yaml in the examples, kubectl also takes json.

-### Install kubectl at Amazon Linux2 AMI (RedHat based):
+### Install Kubectl at Amazon Linux2 AMI (RedHat based):

 Use this script: https://github.com/pulpbill/daily-bash-scripts/blob/master/kubectl.sh